tonyx/Sharpino/README.md

 ## An event-sourcing library in F#

-Sharpino is a library that helps you to build event-sourced applications in F#.
+Sharpino is a library for event-sourcing in F#.
 ## Projects:

 __Sharpino.Lib__: